alissanguyen/aufgaben/README.md

 ![Aufgaben](https://i.imgur.com/UtcrASw.png)

 Aufgaben is a task-management app.
+Users can sync their todo list accross devices.